OpenNebula/docs/source/marketplace/sunstone_marketplaces/sunstone_marketplaces.rst

 .. _sunstone_marketplaces_enable:

-Enable or disable a marketplace
+Enable or Disable a Marketplace
 --------------------------------------------------------------------------------

 Select a marketplace and click on the enable/disable menu: